 How To Structure Reading Conferences

-The most effective conferences (be they for reading or writing) are less focused on checklists and compliance and more focused on conversation and learning.
+The most effective conferences (be they for reading or writing) are less focused on checklists and compliance and more focused on conversations and learning.

-Caution though: There’s a big difference between having a free-wheeling, directionless, chin-wagging conference and having a structured but authentic conversation that serves to grow students as readers.
+Caution: There’s a big difference between having a free-wheeling, directionless, chin-wagging conference and having a structured -but authentic- conversation that serves to grow students as readers.

-One support you can use to help achieve the latter rather than the former is to follow a predictable structure for your reading conferences.
+One support you can use to help achieve the latter is to follow a predictable structure for your reading conferences.

 Why follow a predictable conferring structure?